akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 The idea of the naming convention feature is to be able to extract those pieces of information and use them to **automatically** enrich your assets with new attributes values.

-Just a reminder but an important one for you to better understand what is coming next: *the product link rule is based on asset attributes* :wink:
+Just a reminder but an important one for you to better understand what is coming next: ***the product link rule is based on asset attributes*** :wink:

-By defining a naming convention, for each [asset family](what-about-assets.html#what-is-an-asset-family), the PIM will be able to split the asset code or the main media filename, in order to extract the information you want and use it to populate asset attributes.
+By defining a naming convention, for each [asset family](what-about-assets.html#what-is-an-asset-family), the PIM will be able to split the **asset code** or the **main media filename**, in order to extract the information you want and use it to populate asset attributes.

-This operation is automatically run by the PIM during each asset creation.
+This operation is automatically **run by the PIM during each asset creation**.

 ::: info
 This naming convention is defined at the asset family level.